Shakhawathh/bike-parts-web-server/README.md

 - use mongodb
 - protected our database
 - review data
-- jwt token we useing
+- jwt token we use